Luke Rhinehart

 George Powers Cockcroft (November 15, 1932 – November 6, 2020), widely known by the pen name Luke Rhinehart, was an American novelist, screenwriter, and nonfiction writer.
-He is best known for his 1971 novel The Dice Man, the story of a psychiatrist who experiments with making life decisions based on the roll of a die.
+He is best known for his 1971 novel The Dice Man, the story of a psychiatrist who experiments with making life decisions based on the roll of a dice.

 The Dice Man was critically well received and a commercial success.
 It quickly became and remains a cult classic.
 It was followed by two spiritual sequels in Adventures of Wim (1986) and The Search for the Dice Man (1993) as well as a companion volume called The Book of the Die (2000).
-Rhinehart wrote several other novels between 1986 and 2016 though none achieved the success of The Dice Man.
+Rhinehart wrote several other novels between 1986 and 2016, though none achieved the success of The Dice Man.

 Biography

 Early life

-George Powers Cockcroft was born on November 15, 1932 in Albany, New York to Donald and Elizabeth Cockcroft, both college graduates, his mother from Wellesley College.
+George Powers Cockcroft was born on November 15, 1932, in Albany, New York, to Donald and Elizabeth Cockcroft, both college graduates, his mother from Wellesley College.
 He was raised in Albany, where his father was an electrical engineer, and his ancestry included Vermont political notables.
 He attended The Albany Academy, graduating in 1950, and received a BA from Cornell University in 1954 and an MA from Columbia University in 1956.
-In 1964 he received a PhD in American literature, also from Columbia.
+In 1964, he received a PhD in American literature from Columbia.
 After obtaining his PhD, he went into teaching.
 During his years as a university professor he taught, among other things, courses in Zen and Western literature.

-In 1969, while Cockcroft was teaching a study abroad program on the island of Mallorca, an Englishman starting a new publishing house happened to stop at a cafe in the same village, Deià, and was given a partial manuscript of The Dice Man to read by Cockcroft.
+In 1969, while Cockcroft was teaching a study abroad program on the island of Mallorca, an Englishman starting a new publishing house stopped at a cafe in the same village, Deià, and was given a partial manuscript of The Dice Man to read by Cockcroft.
 Cockcroft was subsequently offered an advance payment for publication.
 Shortly afterwards, Cockcroft was encouraged by his course Director to take an early sabbatical from his teaching duties.
 He remained in Mallorca to complete the novel, after which the publisher sold the American rights to the novel for a large sum, and within a year the film rights, allowing Cockcroft to retire from teaching and become a full time novelist.

 Personal life and family

-Cockroft married his wife, Ann, who would later become a writer of two romance novels and a volume of poetry, on June 30, 1956; together they have three children.
-His brother, James Cockcroft, is the author of more than 20 books, mostly on Latin American history and society.
+Cockcroft married his wife, Ann, who later became a writer of two romance novels and a volume of poetry, in June 1956.
+Together they have three children.

-The author and his family spent a number of years traveling, sailing, and returning to Mallorca, living in Deià in the late 1960s and early 70s, including time spent on a large catamaran which became the inspiration for the boat in his novel Long Voyage Back.
-In the mid 1970s they returned to the United States and spent 1975 in a sufi commune, before moving to a large old farmhouse and former religious retreat in the foothills of the Berkshires in upstate New York.
+The author and his family spent a number of years traveling, sailing, and returning to Mallorca, living in Deià in the late 1960s and early 70s, including time spent on a large catamaran, which became the inspiration for the boat in his novel Long Voyage Back.
+In the mid-1970s they returned to the United States.
+They spent 1975 in a sufi commune, before moving to a large old farmhouse and former religious retreat in the foothills of the Berkshires in upstate New York.